ccao-data/data-architecture/dbt/models/location/columns.md

 ## combined_municipality_name

 {% docs column_combined_municipality_name %}
-This is a column which combines tax_municipality_name and cook_municipality_name.
+Combines `tax_municipality_name` and `cook_municipality_name`.
-This is because tax_municipality_name does not have values for Cicero and for some new parcels.
+While `tax_municipality_name` is more dependable, it does not have values for Cicero due to its status as both a township and a municipality, or parcels that have been created more recently than our most recent tax data.
 Steps:
-1: We take the value of tax_municipality_name if the cardinality is >0 (non-NULL).
-2: We check if the PIN is in Cicero in cook_municipality_name.
-There are two names for this Village and Town of Cicero.
-These switch over completely in 2007.
-Because of this, we coalesce with either of these values.
+1. Use the value of `tax_municipality_name` if it contains one or more non-null values.
+2. Check if the PIN has a value of "Village of Cicero" or "Town of Cicero" for `cook_municipality_name` depending on whether the data is pre- or post-2007.
-3: We check if the PIN is new in iasworld.pardat.
-If it is, we coalesce the value from cook_municipality_name.
-We then run these values through a crosswalk file to make sure they align with tax_municipality_name.
+3. If the PIN is newer than the most recent year of tax data coalesce the value from `cook_municipality_name`.
+We then run these values through a crosswalk file to make sure they align semantically with `tax_municipality_name`.
-4: We return the remaining NULL values from tax_municipality_name
+4. Return the remaining NULL values from `tax_municipality_name`

 {% enddocs %}